 Distance: 23 Miles (one way) Not recommended for summer trips.

-Upon our arrival at the entrance to Old Dale Road, we stopped to coordinate our trip and load our cameras with film.
+Upon our arrival at the entrance to Old Dale Road, we stopped to coordinate our trip and check our cameras.
 When I exited the jeep, I noticed a large pencil cholla stand (Opuntia ramoissima) nearby and captured some nice shots.
 This treacherous looking plant with numerous long, sharp spines, is also called diamond cholla or pencil cactus.

 Once organized, we were ready to begin our adventure down the washboard dirt road into the Pinto Basin.
 On both sides of the road, plant life was abundant.
 I spotted creosote (Larrea tridentata), pencil cholla, numerous smoke trees (Dalea spinosa) and an occasional beavertail cactus (Opuntia basilaris).
 I was surprised to see so many plants in bloom in November.
 In the desert, no matter what month you visit, there is always something in bloom, but the yellow, white and green colors that filled the roadside were more than I had expected.